 - 1. (A) There shall be a Recreation Commission [the Commission] consisting of seven (7) members appointed by the Board of Selectmen.
-One (1) member shall be a student in good standing from the Murdock Middle School, and one (1) member shall be a student in good standing from the Murdock High School. - (B) The terms shall be for three years and so arranged that the term of as nearly an equal number as is possible shall expire each year. - (C) Upon the completion of these original terms, each member shall serve for three years. - (D) Student members shall be appointed annually. - The Commission acts in an advisory capacity in matters pertaining to public recreation, makes annual budget recommendations and assists in planning a recreation program to stimulate public interest. - 3.
-The stated primary function of the Commission is to expand and enhance the recreation opportunities for the residents of Winchendon.
+One (1) member shall be a student in good standing from the Murdock Middle School Winchendon middle school student in good standing, and one (1) member shall be a studentin good standing from the Murdock High School Winchendon high school student in good standing. - (B) The terms shall be for three years and so arranged that the term of as nearly an equal number as is possible shall expire each year. - (C) Upon the completion of these original terms, each member shall serve for three years. - (D) Student members shall be appointed annually. - The Commission acts in an advisory capacity in matters pertaining to public recreation, makes annual budget recommendations and assists in planning a recreation program to stimulate public interest. - 3 .
+The stated primary function of the Commission is to expand and enhance the recreation pportunities for the residents of Winchendon.

-Rapid Entry Systems for the Fire Department (June, 2001)
+ARTICLE 25 Rapid Entry Systems for the Fire Department (June, 2001)